The original post was written in March 2020. It has since been updated in late April 2020.

 We’re already pregnant – what does coronavirus mean for us?

 The advice from the medical practitioners is that pregnant people who contract coronavirus will likely suffer mild to moderate cold or flu like symptoms, and there appears to be no evidence of an increased risk to the pregnancy, such as miscarriage, prematurity, fetal abnormalities or any other complications.
+However, there is limited evidence on the impact of the virus on pregnant people.

 Pregnant teams may expect increased restrictions on attendance at medical appointments, including not allowing intended parents to attend appointments.
 This is ever-changing and teams part-way through a pregnancy should look to their treating hospital for information and guidance.